 How to Cite a Press Release in APA Style

 The White House, Office of the Press Secretary.
-(2010).
+(2010, August 4).
 Administration officials continue travel across the country holding “Recovery Summer” events, project site visits [Press release].
-Retrieved from http://www.whitehouse.gov/the-press-office/administration-officials-continue-travel-across-country-holding-recovery-summer-eve
+Retrieved from https://obamawhitehouse.archives.gov/realitycheck/the-press-office/administration-officials-continue-travel-across-country-holding-recovery-summer-eve

 Determining Authorship for Press Releases

-Indexed Press ReleasesPress releases also may be indexed on commercial distribution services, such as PR Newswire, which is the source of the third example above.
-However, PR Newswire is not the author of the third release; it is just the publisher—the author is actually indicated at the bottom of the release (in this case, King Fish Media).
+Press releases also may be indexed on commercial distribution services, such as PR Newswire.
+However, PR Newswire is not the author of the release; it is the publisher—the author is actually indicated at the bottom of the release (as in the MIT Sloan School of Management example).
 For these indexed releases, be sure to identify the proper author of the release when writing your reference list entry.

-Now you should be ready to cite press releases in your APA Style paper.
+Now you should be ready to cite press releases in your APA Style paper!

 Note: This post was originally published on September 9, 2010.
 It was updated on February 6, 2018 with fresh examples and additional information about citing Science Daily press releases.The examples also clarify that the full date should be used when citing a press release.